theoperatore/destiny-auth-proxy/README.md

 A simple server to help with refreshing tokens so your users can stop having to keep logging into Bungie to get access to your awesome app!

 This flow is for those Bungie applications that are using the `Confidential OAuth Client Type`.
+See the [Bungie OAuth Documentation](https://github.com/Bungie-net/api/wiki/OAuth-Documentation) for more info.

 This simple auth proxy server supports many domains and many clientId/clientSecret pairs; as many separate Bungie applications as you want!